ijenny77/ijenny77/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on SmartBus Project.
-- 🌱 I’m currently learning Python,Figma,C++.
+- 🌱 I’m currently learning Figma,Blender.
 - 🔭 Working on small projects to improve my frontend skills.
 - 🎨 Dedicated to crafting intuitive, user-centered interfaces through thoughtful UI/UX design.
 - 🎯 Goal: Become a confident full-stack developer.